The phone is taunting him. Actively. It’s actively taunting, and Tony will not stand for it.

 Under the table, Tony types out, I clearly need creative writing classes.

 Meanwhile, Rhodey scowls.
 “I like it here.
 It’s peaceful.
-New Yorkers kill my Zen.”
+New Yorkers kill my Zen.
+And you sold your Tower.”

 “Okay, Bruce Banner, I didn’t realize I’d swapped friends, but since we’re worrying about your inner peace and everything I’ll buy you some tea.
 A whole drawer of tea.
 Assam, and oolong, and some genmaicha.
-Even matcha, you can get all ceremonial up inside my nice, bug-free, cozy Tower.”
+Even matcha, you can get all ceremonial up inside my nice, bug-free, cozy Tower.
+Which I will buy back.”

 “Aren’t you scared Pepper will drop by?”